-The Police Service has a policy of prohibiting any of their officers, staff or volunteers from becoming members of the British National Party (BNP), Combat 18 or the National Front, whose aims, objectives or pronouncements may contradict the duty to promote race equality.
+The police service has a policy of prohibiting any of their Special Constables from becoming members of the British National Party (BNP), Combat 18 or the National Front, whose aims, objectives or pronouncements contradict our duty to promote equality.
 If you are a member of the BNP or similar, your application will be rejected.

-Convictions or cautions will not necessarily preclude you from appointment.
-It will depend on their nature and the circumstances of the offence.
+Convictions or cautions will not necessarily prevent you from being a Special Constable - it will depend on their nature and the circumstances of the offence.
 Failure to disclose convictions or cautions will, however, result in your application being refused.

-Certain occupations may preclude applicants from becoming special constables, for example neighbourhood and street wardens and other uniformed patrol wardens, and those involved in the administration of the law.
-Other roles which are precluded include security occupations which hold a Security Industry Association (SIA) licence.
+Certain occupations may prevent applicants from becoming Special Constables, such as neighbourhood and street wardens and other uniformed patrol wardens, and those involved in the administration of the law.
+Other roles which are excluded include security occupations which hold a Security Industry Association (SIA) licence.

-Special Constables are in a privileged position with regard to access to information and could be considered potentially vulnerable to corruption.
-Applicants to the Police Service should not therefore be under pressure from undischarged debts or liabilities and should be able to manage loans and debts sensibly.
-Most applicants have debts, such as mortgages, undischarged student or other loans, and credit/store cards.
-Debts which are within your means and are manageable are not a bar to appointment.
+Special Constables are in a privileged position regarding to access to information, and could be considered potentially vulnerable to corruption, so applicants should not be under pressure from debts or liabilities, and should be able to manage loans and debts sensibly.
+Debts which are within your means and are manageable are not a bar to appointment and most applicants will have debts, such as mortgages, undischarged student or other loans, and credit/store cards.

 Applicants who have existing County Court judgements outstanding against then or have been registered as bankrupt and their bankruptcy debts have not been discharged will not be considered.